 Once you are sufficiently beached out we take you slightly inland by vehicle to our third overnight venue of Hlabasimhlope Monument and Heritage site.
 This memorable overnight stay is the brain child of Eugene Tembe who is a Community leader and resident of KwaMpukane Community and is part of the Royal Tembe clan.

 His warm hospitality will make you feel right at home in this Zulu-cool residence, rooms are twin-shared as are the ablutions with open air showers looking out over the rolling hills.
 There is a cash bar with wood-fired oven pizzas and shisa-nyama and accompanying sides will fill your belly before a good evenings rest.

 DAY 4: BLACK ROCK - MABIBI

 DISTANCE: 13 KM

 An early start with a light breakfast we begin the walk at Lala Nek through the coastal forest at Manzengwenya aka Island Rock.
 We follow the coastal twee-spoor track south through dense coastal bush for 6km with plenty of endemic birds, Vervet Monkeys and Red Duiker along the way.

 We weave in and out of the forest and onto the beach at Island Rock where gourmet sandwiches await and a last swim in the Ocean before we whisk you away to South Africas largest fresh water Lake, Lake Sibaya.
 Enjoy unforgettable sundowners on us and rinse the salt off in one of the most underrated and beautiful parts of South Africa.

-We return to Sodwana Bay to an exclusive private lodge for a final dinner of elegant surprises freshly prepared by Damien, accompanied by wine and champagne.
+We return to Sodwana Bay to an exclusive private lodge for a final dinner of elegant surprises freshly prepared, accompanied by wine and champagne.